bhattarairazu/Proshore-test/README.md

 ## Documentation

-Inorder to run the project,
+Inorder to run the project, (To view the code : Branch-name = Main)
 - Just clone the project in your current environment. ```https://github.com/bhattarairazu/Proshore-test.git```
 - Make sure Java with version 1.8 and Maven is installed on the machine.
 - Add below properties file in the application.properties inside resource.